Convertify - free online image converter

 Is JPG to TIFF conversion lossless?

-The conversion itself is lossless — no additional quality is lost beyond what the original JPG encoding already discarded.
-The decoded JPEG pixels are stored bit-for-bit in the TIFF container.
+The conversion itself is lossless: no additional quality is lost beyond what the original JPG encoding already discarded.
+The decoded JPEG pixels are stored losslessly in the Deflate-compressed TIFF exactly as decoded.

 What actually happens when JPG becomes TIFF